 go for it!

-I have a specialist diets section with pages detailing each specialist diet and further resources, coeliac diet, the anti-inflammatory diet, a low carb diet, elimination diets, avoiding nightshade-family plants and going gluten-free, and also pages with information on fasting, sustainable weight loss and a glossary of terms.
+I have many pages detailing each specialist diet and further resources, coeliac diet, the anti-inflammatory diet, a low carb diet, elimination diets, avoiding nightshade-family plants and going gluten-free, and also pages with information on fasting and sustainable weight loss.

 knowledge is power!
 The more we know, the better for everybody.